Airline services hit as Sino-Japan tensions escalate

-China Eastern Airlines (0670.HK) (600115.SS), one of China's top three carriers, said it would delay the launch of a new route between Shanghai and Sendai, which was scheduled to start on October 18, due to insufficient passenger demand.
+China Eastern Airlines , one of China's top three carriers, said it would delay the launch of a new route between Shanghai and Sendai, which was scheduled to start on October 18, due to insufficient passenger demand.

 A China Eastern spokesman declined to say if the delay was related to the growing tension between the two sides, but he warned the situation could deteriorate.